Job outlooks for Paramedical occupations

 - Employment growth will lead to several new positions.

-- Approximately 770 people worked in this occupation in May 2016.
+- Approximately 1,930 people work in this occupation.

 - Paramedical occupations mainly work in the following sectors: